 Dedicated clock and index input pins accept both differential RS-422 and single-ended TTL/CMOS signals, and the software-controlled signal router can be used to connect a counter's ExtIn and ExtOut signals to digital I/Os and other counters.
 Programmable filters are available to eliminate noise and glitches from input signals.

 Analog inputs can be independently configured for ±1V, ±2V, ±5V, or ±10V measurement ranges.
 When triggered, a burst of up to sixteen samples is acquired.
 Conversion bursts can be software or hardware triggered, or the controller can continuously perform back-to-back bursts.

 Standard 50-pin headers are used to connect the DIOs to Sensoray breakout boards or solid-state relay (SSR) racks, or to custom signal distribution systems.
 Special circuitry ensures that when the 826 is unpowered, its DIOs will not energize SSRs on externally powered racks — a hazardous behavior commonly found in other I/O boards.
-All DIO outputs are turned off upon board reset.

 The three-stage watchdog timer can initiate a sequence of actions according to user-defined timing.
 Various types of actions can be triggered, including activating fail-safe operation, generating interrupt requests, and energizing the on-board solid state relay to invoke a system reset or signal other external circuitry.

 The board's fail-safe controller can force analog and digital outputs to predetermined, configurable "safe" levels in response to hardware triggers.
-The controller can work in concert with the watchdog timer and external devices, such as emergency shutdown contacts, to switch output signals to safe levels without software intervention.
+The controller can work in concert with the watchdog timer and external devices, such as emergency stop contacts, to switch output signals to safe levels without software intervention.

 26-pin breakout board